NivedithaReddyM/wd201_L11_finalproject/README.md

 - Fully Responsive platform
-- reset password feature for both admin and voter
-- Uses CSRF tokens to prevent attacks
+- Uses CSRF tokens to prevent attacks such as sql-injection
 - Admin will be able to signup,Login
 - Admin can create the elections
 - Admin can create a ballot of questions in an election